exakat/php-dictionary/dictionary.rst

 PHP is quite portable by itself : the vast majority of the codes runs on every plat-forms.

-On the other hands, some PHP functions are not available on Windows or Linux; Some extensions are not available on all platforms, such as scoutapm or com.
+On the other hands, some PHP functions are not available on Windows or Linux; Some extensions are not available on all platforms, such as `scoutapm` or `com`.
 Such non-portable features should not be used, or made optional in code for which portability is important.